-Before attaching the gas line be sure that all gas pipe is clean on the inside.
+Before attaching gas line be sure that all gas pipe is clean on inside.

-To trap any dirt or foreign material in the gas supply line, a dirt leg (sometimes called drip leg) must be incorporated in the piping.
+To trap any dirt or foreign material in the gas supply line, a dirt leg (sometimes called drip leg) must be incorporated in piping.
 The dirt leg must be readily accessible and not subject to freezing conditions.
 Install in accordance with recommendations of serving gas supplier.
-Refer to national fuel gas code, ANSI Z223.1 or CAN/CSA - B149.1, and current addenda.
+Refer to the current edition of the the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or the Natural Gas and Propane Installation Code, CAN/CSA B149.1